-These are probably the best-known tree disease are known to many people who are not tree experts.
+This is probably the best-known tree disease to people who are not tree experts.
 The absence of the American Elm along the streets and Boulevards of America’s small towns and Cities is a reminder of how important it is to take care of trees, because they have such a calming effect on us.

 The loss of America’s Elms was perhaps not felt quite as strongly in the South where there are so many fine Oak trees.
 Still there are many people who remember the tree fondly.
 There have been numerous attempts to develop resistant cultivars and there are several that are now available, such as the “Princeton”, “Valley Forge”, and “Lewis & Clark” varieties.

 The disease is caused by the fungus ascomycete which is brought into the tree by the elm bark beetle.
 The beetle does nominal damage but the fungus causes a reaction in the trees xylem which blocks the flow of food downwards, starving the tree’s roots and leading to tree death, usually within one season.

 When the disease first struck in the 1930’s there was no effective controls available.
 Now there are preventative controls, but as is usually the case with boring insect/fungal pathogen combinations, there is little that can be done for trees that are already infected.
 The products on the market provide a high level of control to protect trees from being infected, so call Boutte Tree Inc to consult with an Arborist about protecting your American Elm if you are lucky enough to have one still!

 Symptom: Grey or black chalky patched areas on the trunk of my tree.